SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/block_changes_en.md

 ### {% href_link 📦 | Easier access to storage %}
 Interacting ({% game_action use %}, without crouching) with {% symlink item_frame, Item Frames %}, {% symlink painting, Paintings %} and {% symlink oak_sign, Signs %} opens the inventory of the block behind them.

+Some vanilla blocks also got inventories. {% symlink flower_pot, Flower Pots %} have 5 slots for you to hide items in.

 ### {% href_link 🎶 | Improved note blocks %}
 {% symlink note_block, Note Blocks %} display the note and instrument when played.

+### {% href_link 🕸️ | Flammable cobweb %}
+{% symlink cobweb, Cobweb %} can burn and catch the {% symlink fire, Fire %}.